apino117/piano_roll/README.md

 # HTML Piano Roll

 Welcome to Piano Roll, a new technology designed to create music from sourcecode!
+How it works is you put in a URL, we then take tags from the HTML and convert them into musical notes.

 ## Getting Started